China to investigate death of doctor who blew whistle on coronavirus

 The letter noted Li's response: "I've got it."

-Li has since become a hero in China and was the subject of more than two million posts on Weibo, the Twitter-like social network used across China, with many praising his commitment.
+Li has since become a hero in China and was the subject of more than 2 million posts on Weibo, the Twitter-like social network used across the country, with many praising his commitment.
 Some criticized the government and called for an apology to his family.

 He had written on Weibo: "I will be on the front line when I get better, and the epidemic is still spreading.
 I don't want to be a deserter."